sergiorua/kube-tagger/README.md

 ## What?

-It's a simple pod that checks if volumes have the AWS tags required added.
+It's a simple pod that checks if AWS EBS volumes created by K8s have the AWS tags required.

 ## How?

-On your volume claims annotations add something like:
+On your volume claims add the tags into annotations like:

 ```yaml
 annotations:
   volume.beta.kubernetes.io/additional-resource-tags: Owner=Sergio;Environment=Dev
 ```

-Multiple tags are ; separated.
+Multiple tags are `;` separated.

 ## Deploy